 Unfortunately, this news comes during the outbreak of the COVID-19 virus, which has recently taken the world by storm, having drastic consequences on the economy, and especially on rental e-bike companies like Bird and Lime, which were already struggling to make ends meet because to the ban that was previously in place.

 In fact, according to The Verge, Bird has recently laid off roughly 30% of its employees, and Lime has announced that they are considering the same due to the ongoing pandemic.

-Today, the state of new york has a population of just shy one 20 million people and back in 2015, it was estimated that New Yorkers created roughly 6.1 metric tons of greenhouse gas per capita.
-And although this number is significantly lower than the national average of 19 metric tons, it still helps to illustrate the fact that the state of New York produces a vast amount of pollution.
+Today, the state of New York has a population of just shy of 20 million people, and back in 2015, it was estimated that New Yorkers created roughly 6.1 metric tons of greenhouse gas per capita.
+Although this number is significantly lower than the national average of 19 metric tons, it still helps to illustrate the fact that the state of New York produces a vast amount of pollution.

 However, by making it legal for New Yorkers to ride electric e-bikes and scooters, authorities have single-handedly taken a huge step towards reducing the state’s carbon footprint.
-And not mention, making it easier to get around in extremely dense areas like New York City.
+Not to mention, it makes it easier to get around in extremely dense areas like New York City.

 Of course, just because a law has been passed, it doesn’t mean that every one of New York’s denizens is going to go out and buy an e-bike.
 But the fact is that the previous ban on electric bikes and scooters deterred many people from even considering them as a mode of transportation.

 So now, it’s significantly more likely that New Yorkers will consider making the switch to this eco-friendly mode of transportation.
 In the end, no matter how you look at it, this new legislation is a step in the right direction for the state of New York, which boasts one of the largest and most dense populations in all of the United States.